ciaranm/glasgow-constraint-solver/README.md

 Funding Acknowledgements
 ------------------------

-This work will be supported by a Royal Academy of Engineering Research Fellowship.
+This work is supported by a Royal Academy of Engineering Research Fellowship.
 Part of this work was done while the author was participating in a program at the Simons Institute for the Theory of Computing.

 <!-- vim: set tw=100 spell spelllang=en : -->